Uberi/University-Notes/PHIL350/PHIL350.md

 Longino and Okruhlik reject feminist empiricism, but still think science can be objective.
 They say that viewpoints do matter, but it is impossible to eliminate contextual values from science.
 Instead, we add more values by increasing diversity and allow existing values to be criticized.

-Longino and Okruhlik say that contextual values often affect us involuntarily, and without us being consciously aware of them - these are our **implicit biases**.Popular questions in psychology are how to detect these impliit biases and how they cause people to behave differently.
+Longino and Okruhlik say that contextual values often affect us involuntarily, and without us being consciously aware of them - these are our **implicit biases**.
+Popular questions in psychology are how to detect these impliit biases and how they cause people to behave differently.

 The **implicit association test** is a well-known psychological bias test that is very successful in determining their attitudes.
 It tests people's reaction times in linking together different concepts.
 For example, one version showed pictures of objects and several categories that participants could sort them into.
-Initially the categories would be harmless vs. dangerous, then African-American vs. European-American, and then "African-American or harmles vs. European-American or dangerous" and "African-American or dangerous vs. European-American or harmless".
+Initially the categories would be harmless vs. dangerous, then African-American vs. European-American, and then "African-American or harmless vs. European-American or dangerous" and "African-American or dangerous vs. European-American or harmless".
 The last two categories either conform or don't to certain social stereotypes, and measuring the reaction times in answering these tells us about one's impliit biases (empirically, people have low reaction times when the associations are consistent with stereotypes, like "European-American vs. harmless").

-Implicit association tests for race showed that 88% of white Americans and 48% of black Americansshow implicit bias in favor of white people.
+Implicit association tests for race showed that 88% of white Americans and 48% of black Americans show implicit bias in favor of white people.
 This manifests in the real world in often unpredictable ways, such as resumes with "stereotypically white" getting 50% more employer responses compared to resumes with "stereotypically black" people, even when all of the resumes are otherwise identical.
 When bus riders asked to ride for free due to lack of funds, bus drivers allowed white/asian people to 72% of the time, indian people 50% of the time, and black people only 36% of the time.

 That means that there are significant differences in opportunity based on race, even after we control for factors like explicit beliefs/biases.